microsoft/secureboot_objects/Readme.md

    Included in the readme if provided
 3. `sha1 (Optional<str>)`: The sha1 hash of the file.
 Included in the readme
    if provided.

-## TODO

-1. make `path` optional and add support for downloading the file from the url.